williamsdb/php2Bluesky/readme.md

 1. PHP (I tested on v8.1.13) - requires php-dom and php-gd
 2. Clark Rasmussen's [BlueskyApi](https://github.com/cjrasmussen/BlueskyApi) (requires v2 or above)
-2. a Bluesky account and an Application Password (see [this blog post](https://www.spokenlikeageek.com/2023/11/06/posting-to-bluesky-via-the-api-from-php-part-one/) for details of how to do that).
+2. a Bluesky account and an Application Password (see [this blog post](https://www.spokenlikeageek.com/2023/11/06/posting-to-bluesky-via-the-api-from-php-part-one/) for details of how to do that)
+3. [ffprobe](https://ffmpeg.org/ffprobe.html) if you intend to upload videos.

+Read more about the [requirements for video upload here](https://www.spokenlikeageek.com/2025/05/10/uploading-videos-with-php2bluesky/).

 ### Installation